FAForever/wiki-pages/Beginner-1v1-Guide.md

 - Destros
 - Missile Cruisers
 - T2 Air

-### Frigates

-Frigates remain valuable throughout the entire game due to their cost-effectiveness and utility:

-1. Radar Coverage
-Frigates provide excellent radar and can be stationed in strategic positions to detect drops, bombers, and incoming threats and counter them afterwards.

-2. Tanky and Efficient
-Frigates have approximately 2.5 times more HP per mass compared to destroyers.
-This makes them especially valuable in lower-rated games, where target priority micro is less common than in higher-rated matches.
-In these scenarios, frigates serve as highly effective meat shields, soaking up damage and allowing your destroyers to survive longer and deal more damage over time.

-3. High DPS per Mass
-Frigates have an excellent mass-to-DPS (damage per second) ratio, which makes them highly effective even when your opponent uses target priority to focus only on your destroyers.
-In such cases, you can send your frigates in to deal substantial damage to enemy destroyers without taking return fire.
-This advantage becomes even more significant during the T3 stage of the game, as battleships have a low rate of fire and slow-moving volleys, making it difficult for them to hit fast-moving frigates.
-As a result, even if you're behind by one or two battleships, having a fleet of 30–40 frigates while your opponent has none allows you to engage effectively, dealing massive “free” DPS that can turn the tide of a battle.

-4. Killing Buildpower
-You can suicide a few of your Frigates into the naval yard of your enemy to kill the engies around the factory.
-This denies the fast naval production of your enemy and allows you to outscale him in the long run

-### Submarines

-___
-- Why T1 Submarines Are Actually Weak
-1. Despite their untargetability by most T1 units, T1 submarines have very poor combat efficiency:
-2. Cost: 25% more than a T1 frigate
-3. Damage Output: 25% less than a frigate
-4. Durability: Less than one-third the health of a frigate

-Additionally, they lack any form of radar and have no surface attack capability.
-A single T1 torpedo defense can shut them down completely, making it impossible for them to threaten harbors or even exposed mass extractors near the water.
-T1 subs are ineffective at targeting engineers — especially Aeon and Seraphim engineers, which hover and cannot be attacked unless the submarine surfaces, forfeiting its main strength.
-Their movement speed is equal to that of frigates, so they cannot chase or escape enemy ships.
-If the opponent simply retreats or repositions their navy, T1 subs become useless.

 ### Unit Queue (Navy)
 Based on these observations we can create unit queue: